-How precise & controlled each key plays can be summarized by how well a piano or a piano’s action is regulated.
+How each key plays with precision depends on how well the piano’s action is regulated.

 An example of Randy changing a piano’s key height.